 Jánosi, Janoshi, Ivanyivka and Ivanovka.

-Yanoshi is located about 16 miles SSW of Mukacheve (Munkács) and
+Yanoshi is located about sixteen miles south-southwest of Mukacheve (Munkács) and

 probably settled in Yanoshi in the first half of the 19th century.

 1877, the Jewish population was 21.

 1921, under Czechoslovakia rule, the Jewish population continued to